3lvis/Ariadne/README.md

 In Greek myth, Ariadne gives Theseus the thread that lets him enter the labyrinth, reach the center, and find his way back out.

-That is why this project is called Ariadne.

-The ambition is not merely to show a map of a place.
-It is to offer a path through it.

 ## The Problem

 Modern software is extraordinarily good at helping us move through the world until we reach a door.